Get to Know Your Team Better.

 Help people reconnect with the multiple layers of their identity by continually asking “who are you?”

-People will realize that they are much more than their job, relationship status and hobbies– they will reconnect with the multiple layers of identity (both past and present).
+People soon realize that they are much more than their job, relationship status, and hobbies – they reconnect with multiple layers of identity (both past and present).

 Divide the team into pairs.